agera-edc/DataSpaceConnector/extensions/iam/decentralized-identity/README.md

 - the Verifier is a trusted third party, e.g. some company like Accenture used to verify additional object data
 - "(additional) object data" refers to an arbitrary set of properties or a JSON structure that are stored in a connector's Hub
-- Hub and Identity Hub are the same thing
 - DID and DID Document are the same thing
 - VerifiableAssertion = hub data object